 • I like to wear food-safe gloves while rolling cake balls.

-• *I use a one-inch cookie scoop to make cake balls, if you want them round (instead of flat on the bottom) roll into a tight ball with your hands after scooping.
+• *I use a 1 Tablespoon cookie scoop to make cake balls, if you want them round (instead of flat on the bottom) roll into a tight ball with your hands after scooping.

 • *if my chocolate is thick, I will add a little dollop of shortening to thin it out, this will also make your chocolate more shinny.